artiquare/mastering_rag_workshop/README.md

 # RAG Workshop: Transformer Specification Analysis

-This repository contains the code and resources used in the workshop for building and refining RAG pipelines to analyze transformer specifications.
+This repository contains the code and resources used in the [KI Park workshop](https://youtu.be/T5YPpQVuuGE?feature=shared&t=1943) for building and refining RAG pipelines to analyze transformer specifications.
 The implementation demonstrates multiple retrieval and generation strategies, progressing from basic similarity search to advanced reranking.

 ---